-CTRS Specialty Certification is an advanced credential that is a direct extension of the CTRS designation.
-Only individuals who currently possess active CTRS status are eligible to apply.
+The CTRS Specialization Area Designation is a direct extension of the CTRS credential.
+Individuals who currently possess active CTRS status are eligible to apply.

 What is it?

-As healthcare evolves, the technical knowledge and skills required to practice successfully in a complex service environment increase significantly.
+As healthcare evolves, the technical knowledge and skills required to practice successfully in a complex service environment increases significantly.
 Beyond the broad range of essential professional skills, there is an increasing expectation to develop specialized knowledge and skills that are distinctive to specific populations and service sectors.
-CTRS Specialty Certification provides a higher level of assurance and verification of established expertise to patients, consumers, employers, and other professionals in the delivery of quality recreational therapy services.
+The CTRS designation of specialization provides a higher level of assurance and verification that the practitioner has committed to advancing their knowledge and skills to support provision of quality services to the consumer.
 Specialization is well recognized within professional practice and has become the norm within the health and human service delivery system today.

-NCTRC awards specialty certification in the following distinct professional areas:
+NCTRC awards recognition in the following seven areas:

 - Behavioral Health